NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] HeatingCapacity=-1 and CoolingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise -20F if CompressorType is "variable speed" otherwise 0F.
-  .. [#] If CoolingSensibleHeatFraction not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
+  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER2 = SEER * 0.95 (assumed to be a split system).
+         If not a split system, provide SEER2 using the appropriate conversion factor.
+  .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).
+  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where EER2 = EER * 0.95 (assumed to be a split system).
-         If not a split system, provide SEER using the appropriate conversion factor.
+         If not a split system, provide EER2 using the appropriate conversion factor.
-  .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 (assumed to be a split system).
+  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF2 = HSPF * 0.85 (assumed to be a split system).
-         If not a split system, provide SEER using the appropriate conversion factor.
+         If not a split system, provide HSPF2 using the appropriate conversion factor.
+  .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
+  .. [#] If FanMotorType is not provided, defaults to "PSC" if CompressorType is "single stage", else "BPM".
+  .. [#] If HeatingAirflowCFM not provided, defaults to cfm/ton based on CoolingAirflowCFM if provided, else 360 cfm/ton.
+  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the *design* airflow rate should be provided for either the heating mode (HeatingAirflowCFM) or cooling mode (CoolingAirflowCFM).
-  .. [#] If neither extension/HeatingCapacityRetention nor HeatingCapacity17F provided, heating capacity retention defaults based on CompressorType:
+  .. [#] If CoolingAirflowCFM not provided, defaults to cfm/ton based on HeatingAirflowCFM if provided, else 360 cfm/ton.

-         \- **single/two stage**: 0.425 (at 5F)

-         \- **variable speed**: 0.0461 * HSPF + 0.1594 (at 5F)

-  .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F.
-         Either input approach can be used, but not both.
+  .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the *design* airflow rate should be provided for either the cooling mode (CoolingAirflowCFM) or heating mode (HeatingAirflowCFM).
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.